rootifera/the-ddns-thing/README.md

 zone_id = bac2c70a29af0af61ef61e219410ae02902
 email = hey@isuckatpython.com
 ```
-"No support for a global API key; you will need to create an API Token.
+No support for a global API key; you will need to create an API Token.
 I named the config value 'api_key,' and I just noticed it should have been 'api_token.'
-If you want to manage multiple domains, unfortunately, this is not possible at the moment, but it's on my to-do list."
+If you want to manage multiple domains, unfortunately, this is not possible at the moment, but it's on my to-do list.

 ##### dns_records.cfg
 As you might have already guessed, this is where you configure the records you want to update dynamically.
 It's another TOML file: